 In the meantime, after finding connections between Chesterton and Fr.
 Dudley, he started reading Fr.
 Dudley in 2012.
 Unable to find any biography, organization, or experts on Fr.
 Dudley, he started researching, and first gave presentations to local Chesterton groups comparing and contrasting the two authors in 2014.
 (See the Research page for a summary of the ongoing research.)

 Meanwhile, a Facebook page for Owen Francis Dudley had been established by a wonderful, but busy, Catholic in 2011.
-In 2015, Stephen offered to help, and later in the year this site was founded: but Stephen is solely responsible for its contents for this site.
+In 2015, Stephen offered to help, and later in the year this site was founded: but Stephen is solely responsible for its contents.

 Religious background.
 Stephen was raised Protestant (Methodist) and had even considered becoming a minister, but largely fell away from Christianity by the time he was 20–considering himself agnostic.
 (In part that was because he did not see in Scripture the theology that he had been taught, and at the time Catholicism did not seem worthy of consideration–due to his Protestant, and increasingly secular, prejudice.)
-When he was 40, initially based upon natural law type considerations, he started re-examining religion, and became a Catholic two years later in 1991.
+When he was 40, initially based upon natural law considerations, he started re-examining religion, and became a Catholic two years later in 1991.
+(His story is similar to so many other converts.)

 As a Catholic, Stephen found a cornucopia of theology, wisdom, art, spirituality, history, etc. that has never ceased to utterly fascinate: he voraciously read a wide range of Catholic periodicals and books, attended many retreats and conferences (as well as a number of graduate-level courses at Christendom College).

 Although Stephen was in high school during Vatican II, he was not Catholic, and so when he entered the Church, the modern approach seemed a given: simply what Catholicism was.
-So it’s not surprising that he became quite active in Regnum Christi, and also had considerable experience with Opus Dei: orthodox, but newer, approaches.
+So it’s not surprising that he became quite active in Regnum Christi, and also had experience with Opus Dei: orthodox, but newer, approaches.